 In 2015, the UK recycled 36 per cent of all batteries and 83 per cent of lead-acid batteries.
 You can now recycle used batteries in shops around the UK, as stores selling more than 32kg of batteries a day must provide in-store recycling bins.

 One way to tackle battery waste is by switching to rechargeable batteries.
-Not only can they be reused up to 1500 times, which helps the environment, but they are also a cheaper option for powering toys and devices.
+They can be reused up to 1500 times, which helps the environment, and they are also a cheaper option for powering toys and devices.

 Buy sustainable Christmas decorations